This course will provide you with a working knowledge of the UML (Unified Modeling Language) diagramming notation.

 To this end, you will apply UML-based design by modeling an inventory control system.

 Today's economy demands top quality software development in record time and maximum efficiency.
-UML arms you to meet that challenge, and the UML Bible supplies the most comprehensive UML education you can get.
-One volume covers everything from understanding and using UML and diagramming notation to the object constraint language (OCL) and profiles, in both 1.4 and 2.0 UML specifications.
+UML arms you to meet that challenge and supplies the most comprehensive UML education you can get.
+This course cover covers everything from understanding and using UML and diagramming notation to the object constraint language (OCL) and profiles, in both 1.4 and 2.0 UML specifications.
 It is the one resource you can rely on to virtually guarantee your success.

 - Learn to model object structure, interactions, behavior, and architecture using UML